amethyst/amethyst/book/src/getting_started.md

 ## Required dependencies

-If you are on Linux, you'll need to install `libasound2-dev`.
+If you are on Linux, you'll need to install `libasound2-dev` and `libx11-xcb-dev`.

 ## Setting up Amethyst